Coppernic/coppernic.github.io/docs/app/agrident_wedge.md

 Agrident settings
 --------------
-Agrident Settings allows configuring wedge for the Sound, Timeout and so on...
+Agrident Settings allows configuring the wedge parameters including the Sound, Timeout and so on...

 ![](/img/application/agrident_settings.png)